natenka/pyneng-examples-exercises-en/README.md

 All examples and exercises have been tested in Python 3.7 and 3.8.

+> The assignments will be useful even if you are reading another Python book.
+> All tasks are focused on network topics.

 ## How to create your own repository for tasks

 > [Git/Github basics](https://pyneng.readthedocs.io/ru/latest/book/02_git_github/index.html)